profdenis/vanier_database/doc/md/05_subqueries.md

             ```

    - It is also possible with a correlated sub-query, but it's less readable
-       - it reads as "select all course for which an offering doesn't exist"
+       - it reads as "select all courses for which an offering doesn't exist"
           ```postgresql
           select c.cid, name, code
           from course c